 The Social Security Administration defines “substantial gainful employment” as working in a position whose average earnings are more than a set dollar amount each month, a figure it updates annually.

-The catastrophic duty disability benefit can be calculated in three ways:
+The catastrophic duty disability benefit can be calculated in four ways:

 - 70% of your FAS